dayo2013/ContractmanagerReview/Synthentix.md

      function setBaseBorrowRate() function allows the owner of the contract to set a new base borrowing rate value.
 It updates the state variable baseBorrowRate with the provided value and emits an event to log the update.
 The onlyOwner

      PIGIN(TRANSLATION)
-     Function all the owner to set new base borrowing rate value e want.
+     Function allow the owner to set new base borrowing rate value e want.

        function setBaseShortRate()
        function allows the owner of the contract to set a new base short rate value.
 It updates the state variable baseShortRate with the provided value and emits an event to log the update.
 The onlyOwner